Connect with others who understand.

 Your doctor can help you find the most effective way to address facial swelling and other MS symptoms and help boost your quality of life.

 Are you experiencing facial swelling with MS?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyMSTeam Member